carmine560/trading-assistant/README.md

 The following `login` action waits for the Login window to show and clicks its button.

-> **Note** These examples underwent in an environment with 1080p, a maximized
+> **Note** These examples below underwent in an environment with 1080p
-> Watchlists window, a left-snapped Summary window, and a right-snapped Chart
+> resolution, a maximized Watchlists window, a left-snapped Summary window, and
-> window.
+> a right-snapped Chart window.

 ``` ini
 login = [